The Mission of Comodo

 R&D Incentives Projects Manager

 Mert is the R&D Incentives Projects Manager of Comodo.
-Formerly, Mert was working as software development manager for ASLab (Anti-Spam Lab), CWF (Comodo Web Filtering) and Valkyrie Detection teams of Comodo Threat Security Labs.
+Formerly, Mert was working as software development manager for ASLab (Anti-Spam Lab), CWF (Comodo Web Filtering) and Valkyrie Detection teams of Comodo Threat Research Labs.

 Mert received his BSc. and MSc. degrees in Computer Engineering from Middle East Technical University.